cjkees/The-Sustainability-Class/README.md

 ### **METHODS AND ANALYSIS**
+For this analysis proportion vegetation cover was used to estimate access to green open spaces.
+Vegetation cover was calculated using NDVI values derived from satellite imagery.
+While NDVI does not equate to open space, it is useful in measuring the relative amount of greenspace in each census tract across large geographies.
+Proportion vegetation cover was summarized by census tract to be at the same analysis level as the census income data.

 #### _Study Area_
 The study area chosen for this project are the Nine Bay Area counties.
 This project analyzes access to vegetated land cover at the county scale, city/place scale, and at the census tract scale.
 Through assessing spatial relationships between vegetation cover and socioeconomic status, this project identifies disadvantaged communities in the Bay Area experiencing environmental injustices.